Rich German Chocolate Cake with Caramel, Pecan, and Coconut Filling and Milk Chocolate Ganache

 #2.
 Coconut, Pecans, and Caramel.

-A couple of tips for making a kick ass filling for German Chocolate Cake:
+A couple of tips for making the best German Chocolate Cake filling:

 - Toast the pecans and don't add them until right before assembly,